hiromotai7/isar-cip-core/doc/boards/README.m-com-x86.md

 **Note:**
 * All the steps are specific to M-COM RT X86 V1 device hence consult device specific manual for other devices for Secure Boot verification.

+The isar-cip-core supports secure boot using below keys,

+* Debian snakeoil keys --> The current build system selects this method as default
+* User generated keys

+### Debian snakeoil keys

+Refer the section [Generate keys from Debian snakeoil keys](../README.secureboot.md#generate-keys-from-debian-snakeoil-keys) to generate required UEFI keys and copy them (PK.esl and PK.auth) to `keys` folder. create `keys` folder in the isar-cip-core if doen't exist.

+### User generated keys

+Refer the section [Generate keys](../README.secureboot.md#generate-keys-1) to generate required UEFI keys.
+It will generate the UEFI keys in `keys` folder.

-Copy KeyTool.efi and UEFI keys into USB stick as mentioned in [Secure boot key enrollment](../README.secureboot.md#secure-boot-key-enrollment)
+Once the UEFI keys are generated, copy `KeyTool.efi` and `keys` folder (i.e UEFI keys) into USB stick as mentioned in [Secure boot key enrollment](../README.secureboot.md#secure-boot-key-enrollment)

 Insert USB memory stick to M-COM device.

 Power on and Press F12 key to Enter BIOS setup.

 **Note:**
-* if you want to restore the default BIOS settings then Under "Save & Exit" tab, Click on "Restore User Defaults" and select "Yes" to restore default values.
+* In order to restore the default BIOS settings then Under "Save & Exit" tab, Click on "Restore User Defaults" and select "Yes" to restore default values.

 Enable Secure Boot and enter to Setup Mode by following below steps